Francois Botha: Early career

-In 1996 "The White Buffalo" bounced back with a courageous effort with Michael Moorer for the IBF crown on the undercard of Mike Tyson's first contest with Evander Holyfield.
-Moorer suffered a TKO in the twelfth round.
-This eventually led to fights with Mike Tyson, Shannon Briggs, and heavyweight title showdowns with Lennox Lewis and Wladimir Klitschko.
+In 1996, "The White Buffalo" bounced back with a courageous effort with Michael Moorer for the IBF crown on the undercard of Mike Tyson's first contest with Evander Holyfield.
+Botha suffered a TKO in the twelfth round.
+This led to a fight with Mike Tyson on 16 January 1999, followed by Shannon Briggs, and heavyweight title showdowns with Lennox Lewis and Wladimir Klitschko.
 Botha came up on the short end via knockout in both of those encounters for the heavyweight title.

 Four months after the Klitschko fight, Botha fought contender Clifford Etienne, and knocked him down twice, but was denied a victory and received a majority draw with two judges scoring it 94–94 and one judge scoring it 95–93 in favor of Botha.
 This was in Etienne's hometown.